-Council's 10-year asset lifecycle expenditure, as illustrated in Figure 1, displays large spikes in capital between 2023-2026 for new projects committed to in Council's Delivery Program, including the Parramatta Aquatic Centre, Riverside Theatres and Civic Link.
-New/ expanded capital from 2026 onwards have been predicted using 2025/2026 forecast budgets, including historical works in kind contributions from past years as a benchmark and average new development per year excluding major projects.
+Council's 10-year asset lifecycle expenditure, as illustrated in Figure 1, displays large spikes in capital between 2025-2027 for new projects committed to in Council's Delivery Program, including the WestInvest Grant funded projects, Riverside Theatres Redevelopment, and various other key projects.
+New/expanded capital from 2028 onwards has been predicted using 2026/2027 forecast budgets, including historical works and contributions from past years as a benchmark and average new development per year, excluding major projects.
 The initial acquisition and construction costs of any asset represent only a portion of the costs over its lifecycle.
 New assets require ongoing funding to operate, maintain, renew, and dispose of in the future.